Finesse/TestTaskOrderApplication/readme.md

 Requirements:

 * PHP ≥ 7.1.3
-* MySQL ≥ 5.5; PostrgeSQL should suit too but I haven't tested
+* MySQL ≥ 5.5; PostrgeSQL may suit too but I haven't tested
 * [Composer](https://getcomposer.org) (only during installation)

 Installation:

 1. Download this source code.
+2. Create an empty database with the `utf8mb4` encoding.
-2. Copy the configuration file from `.env.example` to `.env`, open `.env` in an editor and set the options up.
+3. Copy the configuration file from `.env.example` to `.env`, open `.env` in an editor and set the options up.
-3. Go the the code directory in a terminal and execute:
+4. Go the the code directory in a terminal and execute:
     ```bash
     composer install # Add --no-dev to skip the dependencies not required on production
     php artisan key:generate
+    php artisan migrate
     ```

 To start the application in the development mode, simply execute `php artisan serve` in a console and open http://localhost:8000 in a browser.